isaac-sim/IsaacLab/docs/source/setup/reference_architecture/index.rst

 a.
 Design your assets or robot in Isaac Sim and export the USD file.
 b.
 Design your assets or robot in any software of your choice and export it to USD using Isaac Sim converters.
-  - Isaac Sim supports the different converters/importers to USD such as the `CAD Converter<https://docs.omniverse.nvidia.com/extensions/latest/ext_cad-converter.html>`__, `URDF Importer<https://docs.omniverse.nvidia.com/isaacsim/latest/advanced_tutorials/tutorial_advanced_import_urdf.html>`__, `MJCF Importer<https://docs.omniverse.nvidia.com/isaacsim/latest/advanced_tutorials/tutorial_advanced_import_mjcf.html#import-mjcf>`__, `Onshape Importer<https://docs.omniverse.nvidia.com/extensions/latest/ext_onshape.html>` etc. More details are found here and in the
+  * Isaac Sim supports the different converters/importers to USD such as the `CAD Converter`_, `URDF Importer<https://docs.omniverse.nvidia.com/isaacsim/latest/advanced_tutorials/tutorial_advanced_import_urdf.html>`__, `MJCF Importer<https://docs.omniverse.nvidia.com/isaacsim/latest/advanced_tutorials/tutorial_advanced_import_mjcf.html#import-mjcf>`__, `Onshape Importer<https://docs.omniverse.nvidia.com/extensions/latest/ext_onshape.html>` etc. More details are found here and in the